 “Fines can present a significant barrier for a segment of parents and children, making them reluctant to return to their local library when facing outstanding late fees and fines.
-This is counter to the primary goal of all of our libraries to encourage participation in library programs and access to the many services offered,” said Marilyn Jenkins, executive director of ACLA.
+This is counter to the primary goal of all of our libraries to encourage participation in library programs and access to the many services offered,” said Amy Anderson, executive director of ACLA.
 “We believe that library resources bring benefit to everyone, and ensuring access is of paramount importance.”

 ACLA initiated the Fine Free Library Program in September 2019.
 Nine libraries were part of the first phase including: Baldwin Borough Public Library, Braddock Carnegie Library and its Turtle Creek satellite, C.C.
 Mellor Memorial Library in Edgewood and Forest Hills, Carnegie Free Library of Swissvale, F.O.R.
 Sto-Rox Library, Millvale Community Library, Monroeville Public Library, Penn Hills Library and its Lincoln Park satellite, and Wilkinsburg Public Library and its branch in Eastridge.
 The second phase launched in November 2019 with the addition of the Carnegie Library of Pittsburgh’s Allegheny, East Liberty and Knoxville locations.

 This program reflects a growing national trend of libraries that have embraced the fine-free concept, given evidence of its great success.
 Libraries are no longer just places for books, but now offer free access to an abundance of new resources including technology workshops, small business support, 24/7 virtual access to eBooks and digital materials and many other experiences – all through a single, countywide library card.